The influence of packing protocol, size ratio, and pore structure on fractal exponents in dense polydisperse packings: Packing with constant pressure protocol

-As seen in Fig.~\ref{fig:methods}b, the packing obtained using the CP protocol contains empty cavities filled with a few rattlers.
+As shown in Fig.~\ref{fig:methods}b, the packing obtained using the CP protocol contains empty cavities filled with a few rattlers.
 Such cavities are formed when several large particles come into contact, forming an almost empty space between them into which smaller particles can no longer penetrate.
-We believe that it is the cavities and inhomogeneities that are responsible for the non-randomness of the CP packing.
-In turn, non-randomness is responsible for the inconsistency of the fractal exponents.
+We believe that it is the cavities and inhomogeneities that are responsible for the non-randomness of the CP packing {(see Secs.~\ref{sec:param_pores} and \ref{sec:num_pores} below)}.